 The same thing, oddly, happens when they lose.

 I could never quite explain this odd sensation, and it took a quote from Ken Dryden during his jersey retirement at the Bell Centre last season to give me some perspective into the paradox of how I felt.

 Dryden, when asked about differences between the Canadiens and Leafs in theory, explained that from his perspective, both teams resembled each other more than each team's fans would care to admit.
 He did mention that the fans of both were virtually identical in passion.
 He did not theorize beyond that, unfortunately.

 The former Habs goalie never did delve into the French-English, or Ontario-Quebec dynamic of the question, but rather settled his opinion on the fact that both teams had histories, up to a point, that greatly compared to each other.

 I imagine that point to be 1967.

-For myself, that meant trying to percieve the Habs in a 40 year Stanley Cup drought, trying to find their way home.
+For myself, that meant trying to perceive the Habs in a 40-year Stanley Cup drought, trying to find their way home.

 It quickly put me in a Maple Leafs fan's shoes.